4PointSolutions/aem-utils/aem_cntrl/README.md

 (which is already a prerequisite and should be on the PATH).
 The following command can be used to run AEM Control `jbang run --java=21 aem_cntrl-0.0.1-SNAPSHOT.jar`.

 It should generate a USAGE message.
+See the [man page](manpage.md) for more detailed information.

 ## Installing AEM and/or AEM Forms